 K-9 Unit

 The Police Department maintains four K-9 teams.
-Three teams are assigned to the Patrol Division and one team is assigned to the Investigations Division.
+Two teams are assigned to the Patrol Division and two teams are assigned to the Investigations Division.

 Officer Peter Konow and his partner Rocco (Dutch Shepherd) and Officer Alexis Hammer and her partner Dax (German Shepherd) are each assigned to patrol and work similar schedules to the patrol officers.
 These are uniformed positions, with each officer driving a specially marked K-9 vehicle.
 Along with general patrol duties, the patrol K-9 officers conduct building, evidence and suspect searches; track missing persons and suspects; and detect illegal narcotics.
 Rocco joined the Naperville Police Department in 2017, and Dax joined in 2022.